ArduPilot/ardupilot_wiki/plane/source/docs/tuning-quickstart.rst

    to get your aircraft flying before doing further tuning.

-   If AUTOTUNE doesn't work with your plane, a fully manual approach is described in the :ref:`Manual Roll, Pitch and Yaw Controller Tuning Guide <new-roll-pitch-controller-tuning>` or :ref:`here for firmaware versions before 4.1 <roll-pitch-controller-tuning>`.
+   If AUTOTUNE doesn't work with your plane, a fully manual approach is described in the :ref:`Manual Roll, Pitch and Yaw Controller Tuning Guide <new-roll-and-pitch-tuning>` or :ref:`here for firmaware versions before 4.1 <roll-pitch-controller-tuning>`.

 After tuning the Roll, Pitch (and optionally yaw) you should tune the height controller using the :ref:`TECS tuning guide <tecs-total-energy-control-system-for-speed-height-tuning-guide>`